robotpy/robotpy-docs/install/pynetworktables.rst

 pynetworktables install
 =======================

+pynetworktables is a python package that allows FRC teams to use Python to communicate with their robots via NetworkTables.
+It should work without issues on your Driver Station, on a coprocessor such as a Raspberry Pi, or anywhere else that you might install Python.

 pynetworktables requires Python 2.7 or 3.3 or greater to be installed on the system that you'll be using it on.